 Let $\mathcal C \subset {\rm CDiv}(X)_{\bR}$ be a cone.
 Set as a sheaf of $\mO_T$-algebras.
 If $\mathcal C$ is the cone generated by effective $\bQ$-Cartier divisors $D_1, \cdots, D_l$, then we also write $R(X/T, D_1, \cdots, D_l)$ for $R(X/T, \mathcal C)$.

-\begin{proposition} Let $X$ be a variety over $T$. \begin{enumerate} \item If $\bS \subset \Nef(X/T)$ is a rational polyhedral cone, then the local factoriality of canonical models$/T$ holds for $\bS$. \item Assume that all effective $\bR$-Cartier divisors on $X/T$ admit good minimal models$/T$.
-Then the following hold: \begin{enumerate} \item If $\mathcal C \subset {\rm CDiv}(X)_{\bR}$ is a cone generated by finitely many effective$/T$ $\bQ$-Cartier divisors and $R(X/T, \mathcal C)$ is a finitely generated sheaf of $\Oo_T$-algebras, then the local factoriality of canonical models$/T$ holds for $\mathcal C$. \item If $X/T$ is a fiber space of Calabi–Yau type, then the local factoriality of canonical models holds$/T$ for any subset $\bS \subset {\rm CDiv}(X)_{\bR}$. \end{enumerate} \item Suppose that $h: X \dto Y/T$ is a small $\bQ$-factorial modifications between $\bQ$-factorial variety.
-If local factoriality of canonical models$/T$ holds for $\bS \subset {\rm CDiv}(X)_\bR$, then it also holds for $h_*\bS \subset {\rm CDiv}(Y)_\bR$. \end{enumerate} \end{proposition} \begin{proof} For (1), suppose that $[D]$ lies in the interior of a face $F$ of $\bS$.
-Then the canonical model of $D$ corresponds to the contraction of curves intersecting trivially with $B$ such that $[B]\in F$.
-As $\bS$ is a polyhedral cone and $[D] \in \Int(F)$, locally around $[D]$, any face of $\bS$ contains $F$ as a face.
+\begin{proposition} Let $X$ be a variety over $T$. \begin{enumerate} \item If $\bS \subset \Nef(X/T)$, then the local factoriality of canonical models$/T$ holds for $\bS$. \item Assume that every effective $\bR$-Cartier divisor on $X/T$ admits a good minimal model$/T$.
+Then the following hold: \begin{enumerate} \item If $\mathcal C \subset {\rm CDiv}(X)_{\bR}$ is a cone generated by finitely many effective$/T$ $\bQ$-Cartier divisors and $R(X/T, \mathcal C)$ is a finitely generated sheaf of $\Oo_T$-algebras, then the local factoriality of canonical models$/T$ holds for $\mathcal C$. \item If $X/T$ is a fiber space of Calabi-Yau type, then the local factoriality of canonical models$/T$ holds for any subset $\bS \subset {\rm CDiv}(X)_{\bR}$. \end{enumerate} \item Suppose that $h: X \dto Y/T$ is a small $\bQ$-factorial modification between $\bQ$-factorial varieties.
+If local factoriality of canonical models$/T$ holds for $\bS \subset {\rm CDiv}(X)_\bR$, then it also holds for $h_*\bS \subset {\rm CDiv}(Y)_\bR$. \end{enumerate} \end{proposition} \begin{proof} For (1), note that, by the definition of local factoriality of canonical models$/T$ for a subset $\bS\subset N^1(X/T)$, every effective divisor $D$ with $[D]\in\bS$ admits a good minimal model$/T$.
+Suppose that $[D]\in P$, where $P$ is a rational polytope given as the convex hull of finitely many effective divisors$/T$.
+Then $[D]$ lies in the relative interior of a face $F$ of $P$.
+Hence, the canonical model of $D$ corresponds to the contraction of curves intersecting trivially with $B$ such that $[B]\in F$.
+Shrink $P$ around $[D]$, we can assume that any face of $P$ containing $[D]$ must contain $F$ as a face.
 Therefore, locally around $[D]$, any canonical model must contract curves intersecting trivially with $B, [B]\in F$.
-In particular, locally around any rational polytope $P$ which is the convex hull of effective divisors such that $D \in P$, every canonical model of a divisor in $\bS \cap P$ maps to the canonical model of $D$.
+Therefore, every canonical model of a divisor in $\bS \cap P$ maps to the canonical model of $D$.